-A review of the rental tests paints a picture of a very tight housing market which is consistent with local and national trends.
-The tests were structured to have each tester team request a two-bedroom apartment with a move-in date of April 15, 2022 when visiting the rental office.
-Both tester teams were told that no two-bedroom apartments were available on the April 15 move-in date for over half of the rental tests conducted.
-Specifically, thirty-four (34) of the sixty-five (65) rental tests conducted had no vacancies for the requested move-in date (April 15th).
-In seven of these thirty-four tests the tester teams were told a two-bedroom apartment was available on the date of the test which was earlier than the requested move-in date.
-In twenty-seven of the thirty-four tests the tester teams were told that a two-bedroom apartment would be available after the requested move-in date.
-For example, a number of tests revealed that a two-bedroom apartment would not be available until June and even next September.
+A review of the rental tests paints a picture of a tight housing market which is consistent with local and national trends.
+The tests were structured to have each tester team request a two-bedroom apartment with a move-in date of April 15, 2023 when visiting the rental office.
+For one third of the sixty rental tests conducted, both tester teams were told that no two-bedroom apartments were available on the April 15 move-in date requested by the testers.
+Specifically, twenty (20) of the sixty (60) rental tests conducted had no vacancies for the requested move-in date (April 15th).
+In six of these twenty tests the tester teams were told a two-bedroom apartment would be available on May 15th, after the move-in date requested.
+In fourteen of the twenty tests the tester teams were told that a two-bedroom apartment would be not be available until June or July.

 As previously noted, the testers were instructed to inquire about rent specials when visiting the rental office.
-The testing results showed that all tester teams were told about rent specials in eight of the sixty-five rental tests.
-For example, in one test the testers were told that the amenity fee would be reduced.
-No test revealed a rent special that offered one or two months free or reduced rent.
-In past testing cycles, these more generous types of rent specials were more common.
-The low number and type of rent specials offered to the tester teams in this testing cycle also appears to be consistent with a tight housing market.
+The testing results showed that all tester teams were told about rent specials for a two-bedroom apartment in six of the sixty rental tests.
+The rent specials included, for example, an offer by three apartment complexes that if a two-bedroom unit was rented within a time frame ranging from 48 to 72 hours, the first month's rent would be free.
+Other rent specials included a reduction in the security deposit and amenity fees.
+In two tests both tester teams were told that a rent special was only available for a one-bedroom apartment rental.
+In past testing cycles, more numerous and generous types of rent specials were more common.
+The low number of rent specials offered to the tester teams in this testing cycle also appears to be consistent with a tight housing market.